Balbir89/economic-crisis-analysis/README.md

 The repository includes `GDP.csv`.
 The notebook uses its `observation_date` and `GDP` columns.

-Existing project documentation identifies FRED as the source.
+Earlier project documentation identifies FRED as the source.
 The exact series metadata, units and export date still need to be confirmed against the original download.

 ### Crisis-Comparison Coverage

-The current unemployment API request begins in 2010 and therefore does not cover the 2008 financial crisis.
+The unemployment API request begins in 2010 and therefore does not cover the 2008 financial crisis.

 A supported comparison between 2008 and COVID-19 requires an extended dataset and explicit comparison analysis.